 Growing Up & Education

-Kristen first became interested in coral reefs when she first went scuba diving aged 15.
-Meanwhile, her father would talk to her about the potential of biotechnology as he worked for a company producing cancer medications.
+Kristen first became interested in coral reefs when she first went scuba diving at age 15.
+Meanwhile, her father would talk to her about biotechnology.

-At university, she studied biology but was mainly offered courses on cell biology and cancer biology.
+At university, she studied biology but only saw courses on cell biology and cancer biology.
 But Kristen knew she wanted to study marine biology and hasn’t looked back since.
-Marhaver received a Bachelor of Science in Applied Biology from Georgia Institute of Technology.
-She then went on to receive a PhD in Marine Biology from the Center for Marine Biodiversity and Conservation at Scripps Institution of Oceanography.
+She received a Bachelors in Applied Biology from Georgia Institute of Technology.
+She then received a PhD in Marine Biology!

-Kristen’s research has found that coral reefs can produce all sorts of medically important molecules like antibacterial molecules.
-Coral are biodiverse systems that can’t move, so they have to invent chemicals or molecules to protect themselves and survive in the ever-changing ocean environment.
+Kristen’s research has found that coral reefs can produce all sorts of medically important molecules.
+Corals are biodiverse systems that can’t move, so they have to invent chemicals or molecules to protect themselves.
 Some organisms in coral reefs produce antibacterial compounds to protect them from pathogens, others produce molecules that affect cell cycles and so could be important in cancer pharmaceuticals, and there are even molecules that people are using to develop face creams and lotions.

 One Green Planet